rspeer/python-ftfy/docs/index.rst

 ftfy: fixes text for you
 ========================

+*Version 6.0*

 **ftfy** fixes Unicode that's broken in various ways.

 The goal of ftfy is to **take in bad Unicode and output good Unicode**, for use in your Unicode-aware code.

 This is different from taking in non-Unicode and outputting Unicode, which is not a goal of ftfy.
 It also isn't designed to protect you from having to write Unicode-aware code. ftfy helps those who help themselves.

 Of course you're better off if your input is decoded properly and has no glitches.
-But you often don't have any control over your input; it's someone else's mistake, but it's your problem now.

-ftfy will do everything it can to fix the problem.
+But you often don't have any control over your input; it's someone else's mistake, but it's your problem now. ftfy will do everything it can to fix the problem.

 ftfy is a heuristic that was designed (not machine-learned) by Robyn Speer, at Luminoso.
 If you use ftfy in research, including pre-processing your language model data, you need to cite it: see :ref:`cite`.